koraytugay/koraytugay.github.io/content/various/missing-semester.md

 - Most platforms provide some kind of shell.
   - [GNU bash](https://www.gnu.org/software/bash/) is a very famous one.
 - Shell searches locations of programs to execute by looking at the paths defined in the `$PATH` <strong>environmental variable</strong>.
+- Most programs take arguments, and mostly they start with `-`.
+  -

 ```bash
 # Calling programs with arguments that have white space